Q: I have problem connecting to WMI service on host, to use WMI monitors. Are there any preliminary steps I should follow to use WMI monitors?

 where <hostname> is the host that sends remote WMI requests.
 Note: add all known host’s DNS names via these commands, if there are more than single hostname.

-After the above steps are done, before actually starting corresponding WMI monitor, try executing simple WMI query on the remote computer.
-Open PowerShell as Administrator and issue command like this:
+After the above steps are done, before actually starting corresponding WMI monitor, try executing simple WMI query to the remote computer.
+On local system (where IPHost is installed), open PowerShell as Administrator and issue command like this:

-replacing <REMOTE_IP> with actual IP or full computer name o fthe remote host (for which WMI monitor should be set up) and <DOMAIN\User> with actual domain and user name to authenticate (use computer network name as domain name if logging in as local user).
+replacing REMOTE_HOST with actual DNS name or IP address of the remote host (for which WMI monitor should be set up) and DOMAIN\User with actual domain and user names to authenticate (use computer network name as domain name if logging in as local user).

 If everything is set up and credentials are valid, the command will list some information on local disk drives of the remote host.